Atharvgupta1/retail-customer-behavior-prediction/README.md

 ## 🔍 Key Insights

 * Revenue shows **strong seasonal trends**
-* A small number of products drive majority of sales
+* A small number of products drive the majority of sales
 * Majority of customers are **one-time buyers (high churn risk)**
 * Revenue depends heavily on **high-value customers**
 * Sales are concentrated in a few key regions